Andy Burnham says some Manchester residents 'seriously out of pocket' over travel ban

 Scotland is averaging 140 cases per 100,000, with a high of 303 per 100,000 in Dundee.

+Existing travel restrictions to and from Scotland with Blackburn, Darwen and Bolton also remain in place.

-Following the surprise announcement on Friday of the travel restrictions - which came into effect today - Mr Burnham branded the measure disproportionate and accused the Scottish Government of doing "exactly what they always complain that the UK Government does to Scotland" by failing to notify him in advance.
+Following the surprise announcement on Friday of the Manchester area travel ban - which came into effect today - Mr Burnham branded the measure "disproportionate" and accused the Scottish Government of doing "exactly what they always complain that the UK Government does to Scotland" by failing to notify him in advance.

 Ms Sturgeon said she had a duty "to keep Scotland as safe as possible", adding: "I've always got on well with Andy Burnham and if he wants to have a grown-up conversation he only has to pick up the phone.